League of Ireland 2019: Club-by-club guide to the season

 Shamrock Rovers

-Having added quality to an already decent midfield the Dubliners now need to add consistency all round.
-The club have kept faith with Stephen Bradley but the very least required this season is to be the above any huge gap that might materialise towards the top of the table rather than below it.
+Having added quality to an already decent midfield the Dubliners now need to add consistency.
+The club have kept faith with Stephen Bradley but the very least required this season is that they are on the right side of any gap that might materialise towards the top of the table.
 A cup run wouldn’t go amiss either, of course.

 Jack Byrne will command a fair bit of attention and it will be interesting to see whether the Dubliner, once the next big thing at Manchester City, can start to really impress again.
 Orhan Vojic’s impact is even harder to predict but the hope will be that the Austrian adds significantly to the goal tally.